Postponing Loan Repayment During Residency

 Grace: What Is It?

 Some loans automatically grant a “grace” period after graduation.
 During a grace period, no loan payments are due.
 Although not all loans have grace periods, two that do are Direct Subsidized and Unsubsidized Loans (six-months) and Perkins Loans (nine-months).
+A Direct PLUS Loan does not offer a grace period, but it does offer a post-enrollment deferment which is granted for six-months.

 The presents a visual comparison of loans and their accompanying grace periods.
 Check your promissory note(s) or contact your servicer(s) to determine if your loans offer a grace period.